killianobrien/app-cryp-2425/slides/app-cryp-06.md

 * A corresponding inverse S-box table is used in the decryption algorithm.
 * Lots of detail in Stallings on the contruction of this S-box table.
     - Designed like this to minimize any correlation between incoming and outgoing bits.
+    - The construction of the S-box table involves the process of taking multiplicative inverses in $\text{GF}(2^8)$, after interpreting the 8-bit bytes as polynomials formed from that sequence of 8 binary coefficients.
 * An example substitute bytes transformation is shown here <img src="./images/egsbox.png" alt="Stallings" style="padding:5spx;width=80px;">

 ## The shift rows transformation